l3wk/beautiful-jekyll/_posts/2019-02-16-basic-storage.md

 As usual, I've committed the updates described in this article to the [vfx-studio-ops](https://github.com/l3wk/vfx-studio-ops) repository on GitHub.
 You can clone (or pull) from this repository in order to gain access to the latest changes if you wish.

+The branch containing updates form this post is: `20190106_basic_storage`

 # Vagrant Updates

 Here are the necessary *Vagrantfile* modifications: